Minnesota eviction and homeless prevention programs.

 Non-profit agencies across Minnesota are partners with the federal government Continuum of Care as well as ESG grant program.
-The organizations provide a number of assistance programs to families facing eviction as well as the currently homeless in the state.
+The organizations listed below provide a number of assistance programs to families facing eviction as well as the currently homeless in the state.
 Some of what will be offered includes emergency eviction prevention assistance, shelter, free legal advice and one time financial aid for rent and other housing expenses.
 The homeless may qualify for rapid re-housing, case management, or either transitional or low income permanent housing.

 Using grants provided by the federal government Housing and Urban Development Department (HUD), these agencies in Minnesota will collectively be responsible for ending homelessness, assist tenants with remaining in their existing homes or apartments, and also provide funding, including security deposit assistance, to rapidly re-house homeless residents.
 There may also be free vouchers to pay for motel or hotel rooms during the cold Minnesota winter days.

 Helping to break the cycle is also a focus.
 So the groups partner together in this effort.
 They may promote access and the use of mainstream resources, including government benefits such as job training or section 8.
 Staff work to maximize the self-sufficiency of homeless households and much more.
 They will do whatever it takes, as resources allow, to break the cycle.
 The Services from the non-profits as well as government agencies that are part of the ESG grant program and/or Continuum of Care (CoC) include some or all of the following.

 Eviction prevention – This can come in many forms, including grants to help pay for rent or utility bills (if those issues will lead to homelessness).
 Some of the more common solutions will include free legal aid or representation, including from pro-bono law firms and attorneys.
 Some of the Minnesota based non-profits may be able to offer applicants a grant to pay their rent, or in some cases a loan.